Moor Park, Hertfordshire: Geography

 The area borders Northwood in Greater London to the south.
 The estate is around 6 sqmi in size, with gated, private roads; extending from Ruislip Woods through to Northwood, and finishing at Merchant Taylors' School.
 The majority of the area lies in the Northwood post town and the distinguished HA6 postcode district.
 The surrounding neighbourhood consists mostly of elegant upscale houses, many boasting original 1930s features.

 The Moor Park Conservation Area was designated on 18 May 1995, to preserve the tree-lined, wide avenues with period properties and open frontage gardens.
 Notable characteristics include lush grass verges, shingle paths and original cast iron Victorian-influenced lamp posts.
 Moor Park is surrounded on three sides by countryside which is designated Green Belt and adjoining, but outside, the conservation area, are the old Roman remains around Bathend Clump.

-Moor Park is home to a diverse, prosperous community with a large Christian and Hindu presence.
+Moor Park is home to a diverse community with a large Christian and Hindu presence.

-Residents include notable millionaire business owners, city executives, medical professionals and philanthropists.
+Residents include many notable millionaire business owners, city executives, medical professionals and philanthropists.

+Transport

 The estate is serviced by Moor Park tube station, which is the only TFL station to sit inside a gated private estate, and provides easy access into London via the Metropolitan line.

+There are no bus routes that serve the estate, therefore any connections from the tube station must be made on foot or by car.